9QS/android_device_xiaomi_whyred-pbrp/README.md

 PBRP 4.0 for Xiaomi Redmi Note 5

-For building PBRP for Xiaomi Redmi Note 5 Pro ONLY
+For building PBRP for Xiaomi Redmi Note 5 Global/Pro

 To compile